How do ginger roots help to sleep? The benefits, side effects, and Recipes

 Consuming more than 4 grams of ginger root in a day in any form might lead to mouth allergy.

 According to surveys, Ginger root, if consumed at an excess results in Oral Allergy Syndrome.
 In this case, your mouth starts to itch.
-This itchiness results in an unpleasant taste.
-It might sometimes result in swelling of the mouth cavity.

 5) Unsafe during pregnancy –

 Gynecologists claim that consuming ginger without the prescribed limit (1500 mg per day) might lead to risked pregnancy or even miscarriage.
-Thus, you must take the advice of a doctor before consuming ginger root in any form during pregnancy.

 Recipes for Ginger Root.